shuup/shuup-guide/source/orders.rst

 ..   .. image:: orders/get-delivery-slip.png

-6. You will now be taken to the delivery slip, which you can either print or save to your computer from your browser menu
+6. You will now be taken to the delivery slip, which you can either print or save to your computer from your browser menu.

 ..   .. image:: orders/delivery-slip.png